-As an outside sales representative, you travel to dental offices or trade shows to promote the supplies, instruments and equipment used by dental professionals to improve the oral health and appearance of their patients.
+As an outside sales representative, you travel to dental offices or trade shows to promote the supplies, instruments, and equipment used by dental professionals to improve their patients’ oral health and appearance.
 Below is just a sample of these dental products:

 To attract new clients, you make calls and set appointments with the office manager or dentist.
-Once you have established contact, you take to the dental practice pamphlets, brochures, samples and demonstrations.
+Once you have established contact, you take pamphlets, brochures, samples, and demonstrations to the dental practice.

-As a full-time representative in territory sales, you also become a resource for dentists to connect with other colleagues, dental hygienists and experts in the dental field.
-Dental offices might rely on your observations and analysis to improve operations or obtain items to improve their budgets and bottom lines.
+As a full-time representative in territory sales, you also become a dentist resource to connect with other colleagues, dental hygienists, and experts in the dental field.
+Dental offices might rely on your observations and analysis to improve operations or obtain items to strengthen their budgets and bottom lines.

-Communication skills include the ability to listen to dentists, hygienists and other professionals as they explain their needs and preferences.
-To answer those questions and otherwise deliver reliable information, you must have a command of the frequent technical vocabulary used by dental professionals.
-If you deal with patients, effective communication requires that you forego the scientific and technical lingo in favor of layperson terms.
+Communication skills include listening to dentists, hygienists, and other professionals as they explain their needs and preferences.
+To answer those questions and otherwise deliver reliable information, you must command the frequent technical vocabulary used by dental professionals.
+Effective communication requires knowing whether to use the scientific and technical jargon for dental professionals or using layperson terms with patients.

 In sales jobs, you don’t aim for a single order or short-term transactions.
-You build long-term relationships with professionals in dentistry that lead to continued business.
-This includes being responsive to questions and concerns posed by the dentist or the office manager.
+You build long-term relationships with professionals in dentistry that lead to continued business by being responsive to questions and concerns posed by the dentist or the office manager.
 In many respects, you become part of the dental team.

 The sales representative job description includes the requirement that you make “cold calls.”
-Calling on people you don’t know and, odds are, will reject you, takes significant self-confidence.
+Calling on people you don’t know and, odds are, will reject you takes powerful self-confidence.
 You must reach out to these potential customers as if you expect them to place business with your company or office.

-It may help you to minor, if not major, in a scientific discipline (such as biology or chemistry), engineering or computer science.
-A number of dental laboratories rely on computer aided manufacturing and computer aided design to create the models for dentures and implants.
+It may help you to minor, if not major, in a scientific discipline (such as biology or chemistry), engineering, or computer science.
+Many dental laboratories rely on computer-aided manufacturing and computer-aided design to create models for dentures and implants.

 Job postings vary when it comes to experience requirements.
 Yes, you can find some entry-level sales rep jobs in the dental field.
-In these positions, you’ll undergo training and be paired with a more experienced representative to learn the functions.
-Having outside sales experience in other fields, especially those where you have sold to other businesses, may show your readiness to tackle territories or customer accounts.
+You’ll undergo training and be paired with a more experienced representative to learn the functions in these positions.
+Having outside sales experience in other areas, especially those you have sold to other businesses, may show your readiness to tackle territories or customer accounts.

 Distinguish yourself from fellow job seekers and improve your chances for higher representative salaries through experience in the dental field.
-Prior work in a dental office as either a dental hygienist, office manager or receptionist proves very valuable.
-If you have worked in a dental laboratory, you have a working familiarity with crowns, bridges, dentures and other dental appliances that you might sell.
+Working in a dental office as either a dental hygienist, office manager, or receptionist proves very valuable.
+If you have worked in a dental laboratory, you have a working familiarity with crowns, bridges, dentures, and other dental appliances that you might sell.
 Also, you know the materials you and fellow laboratory technicians employed in your creation of these appliances.

 Your pay as a dental representative comes with potential bonuses and commissions to motivate you to cultivate relationships with customers and generate sales.
 PayScale reports in one of its salary surveys that dental sales representatives fetch between $1,000 and $45,000 in bonuses.
 The commissions range from $3,000 to $11,000.

-If you’re interested in a representative position for dental appliance companies, the Economic Research Institute places the average salary for representatives in the United States at $61,944.
-Representative salaries among dental appliance representatives climb from $36,108 to as high as $78,015.
+If you’re interested in a sales representative position for dental appliance companies, the Economic Research Institute places the average salary for representatives in the United States at $61,944.
+Salaries among dental appliance representatives climb from $36,108 to as high as $78,015.

-With demonstrated experience as a sales representative, you can become one of the more senior and higher-paying sales professionals.
-The jobs that await you include sales specialist, sales manager, district manager, marketing director and vice president of the sales division.
-Many of these jobs involve responsibility for multiple sales representatives, customer service representatives and others on the sales team.
+With demonstrated experience as a sales representative, you can become a more senior and higher-paying sales professional.
+The jobs that await you include sales specialist, sales manager, district manager, marketing director, and vice president of the sales division.
+Many of these jobs involve responsibility for multiple sales representatives, customer service representatives, and others on the sales team.

 Ready to begin?